Frequently Asked Questions

 - Sebastian Foucan (founder of freerunning) defines it as “the art of expressing yourself through movement in your environment without limitations”.

-- In most places, parkour and freerunning are trained side by side.
+- In most places, parkour and freerunning are trained side by side and parkour is increasingly used as the umbrella term for both.
 Get amongst it!

 Parkour, history + training